 Government Identification Card Number

-This is the number given to a U.S citizen on the national identification documents such as the ID, driver’s license, social security card, or passport.
+This is the number given to a U.S. citizen on national identification documents such as an ID, driver’s license, social security card, or passport.

 Alien Registration Number

 This is the identification number given to non-U.S. citizens and can be found on their permanent resident cards.